 DNP Degree – Doctor of Nursing Practice Programs

-The doctor of nursing practice (DNP) degree is a terminal degree for nurses seeking to advance their practice and improve patient outcomes.
-DNP programs prepare nurses for advanced clinical practice and research roles, and many online DNP programs offer specializations in family nurse practitioner, adult-gerontology primary care nurse practitioner, and psychiatric mental health nurse practitioner.
+The doctor of nursing practice (DNP) is a terminal degree for nurses seeking to advance their practice and improve patient outcomes.
+DNP programs prepare nurses for advanced clinical practice and research roles.
+Many online DNP programs offer specializations in family nurse practitioner, adult-gerontology primary care nurse practitioner, and psychiatric mental health nurse practitioner.

-The American Association of Colleges of Nursing (ANCC) confers certifications to nurse practitioners and recommends that all aspiring advanced practice registered nurses (APRNs) should pursue a DNP degree.
-A study published by the ANCC in September 2022 showed that 66 percent of the 384 nursing colleges surveyed offered programs that resulted in a DNP degree, including BSN-to-DNP and MSN-to-DNP programs.
+The American Association of Colleges of Nursing (ANCC) confers certifications to nurse practitioners and recommends that all aspiring advanced practice registered nurses (APRNs) pursue a DNP degree.
+A study published by the ANCC showed that 66 percent of the 384 nursing colleges surveyed offered programs that resulted in a DNP degree, including BSN-to-DNP and MSN-to-DNP programs.

 For RNs with bachelor’s degrees and those with non-nursing bachelor’s degrees aspiring to become RNs, there are numerous accredited online DNP programs available.
 Most DNP programs include coursework in advanced health assessment, pathophysiology, pharmacology, and clinical hours.